teleman1991/ai-case-study/readmev4.md

 - **Business Impact**: Zoom's AI transcription feature has enhanced the accessibility and productivity of virtual meetings, contributing to its widespread adoption and market leadership in the video conferencing industry.
 - **Core Metrics**: Key metrics for success in the video conferencing field include user engagement, customer satisfaction, market share, and revenue growth.
 Zoom has consistently performed well on these metrics, outperforming many of its competitors.
-- **Performance Relative to Competitors**: Zoom has established itself as a market leader in the video conferencing industry, surpassing competitors in terms of user base, revenue, and innovation.
+- **Performance Relative to Competitors**: Zoom has established itself as a market leader in the video conferencing industry, surpassing competitors in terms of user base, revenue, and innovation. [(Zoom AI Innovation)](https://www.zoom.com/en/blog/ai-driven-innovations/)

 ---